MrBenC88/HiddenClassicsRPG/README.md

 - Convert Text Based Game to Actual Game - Finish Game element portion [Completed]
 - Added NPC Battle Event by walking up to futuristic experiment building and pressing enter or clicking button [completed]

+**Phase 4**:*Design*

+Phase 4: Task 2
+- Make appropriate use of the Map interface somewhere in your code.
+The HashMap is used in the UserCharacter class within the field: HashMap<String, Integer> characterAttributes. [completed]

 **References for Sources Utilized in Phase 3**
 - MainMenu Background Image Asset: https://www.pinterest.ca/pin/10555380362736490/